way365/bazo-miner/README.md

 Wallet and commitment keys are automatically created.
 Using this command, we define miner A as the root.

 Starting miner B requires more work since new accounts have to be registered by a root account.
-In our case, we can use miner's A `WalletA.txt` (e.g. copy the file to the Bazo client directory) to create and add a new account to the network.
+In our case, we can use miner's A `WalletA.txt` and `ChamHashParamsA.txt` (e.g. copy the files to the Bazo client directory) to create and add a new account to the network.
 Using the [Bazo client](https://github.com/julwil/bazo-client), we create a new account:

 ```bash